monicadsy/codingTasks/README.md

 - 📚 Task 9: OOP Classes: model and solve complex real-world problems where the objects in your code map to real-world objects.
 - 📚 Task 17 Unit Testing:  a crucial aspect of software development to ensure codes work properly

-How to use it?
-Copy past into VS code after setting up VS code and installing latest Python
+How to use the code?
+- Copy + paste into VS code after setting up VS code and installing the latest Python - please refer to the image for more info.

 ⭐️ Inspired from CoGrammer Software Engineering Bootcamp